 It’s never too late to rethink our entire life and reshape it into whatever we think it should be.
 It’s important to know that age is just a number and there isn’t a right way of living.
 The stigma in society push us into a corner, but the significant outcome that we should focus on is the journey to our destination.
 How you get there, where you are in life and what you need to do to get to where you are going.
 These are all factors that will display at the end of your journey.

 I’m your late college bloomer and started college later than most of my peers, and for the longest, I felted so out of sync.
 I feel like a complete loser of my generation.
-While everyone went off to college after the summer of their senior last year, I had my first child.
+While everyone went off to college after the summer of their last year, I had my first child.
 High school seems like a moment ago, but today it dawns in the back of my mind like a 1950’s photograph.
-This year my daughter will be turning, which means next year will mark my ten-year High-School reunion.
-It’s crazy to think that nine years swept by like a blink of an eye but looking back I remember all the moments and challenges that made count today.
+This year my daughter will be turning nine, which means next year will mark my ten-year High-School reunion.
+It’s crazy to think that nine years swept by like a blink of an eye but looking back I remember all the moments and challenges that made today counts.

 A few couple years down the road with time came wisdom.
 I started to realize that I genuinely should go at my own pace.
 I later went back to school to pursue both my license in Cosmetology and Esthetic but with no real confidence of really transitioning over to get my college degree.
 With each passing years, my children get another year added to their tiny fingers and when all those years total to six and seven small digits I finally found the courage to go back to college and pursue a degree in Nursing; one of the most sought out careers with a statistic boom in the year 2023.
 The baby boomers will retire, leaving the workforce in demand of Nurses.